UB-ES-2021-A1/wannasell-backend/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Wannasell is a second hand selling website developed as an University Project as part of the Software Engineering subject.
+Wannasell is a second hand selling website developed as an University Project as part of the Software Engineering subject.<br>
 The website is based to reproduce a Wallapop's Clone using free frameworks and tools, and make it ready to start providing service in a final user version.

 <p align="right">(<a href="#top">back to top</a>)</p>